oliviagallego/TesaHealth/docs/Step_2-Database/README.md

 * account status (pending / valid / invalid)
 * user role (patient / clinician / admin)

+In this system, the user table represents the identity of the person (email, password and basic data).
+A single user account can then have one or more profiles (patient, clinician, admin), each linked through the foreign key userId.
+This means that the same person can log in once and choose which profile they want to enter from the login dropdown.

 ##### **patient_profile.model.js**

 This model corresponds to the information stored from the patient’s medical background, so we can keep track of the information used by the AI artifact to generate the MIR question and possibles differentials.
 It includes: